Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: The ``wire'' regime: Survival of the Primary Ring

 The right panel of figure~\ref{fig:gamma-dep-wire} shows the azimuthal distribution of circulation, revealing that the largest values occur in planes perpendicular to the wire and the smallest in parallel planes.
 Although this trend is consistent with the integrated circulation, it contrasts with the distinctness of the resulting structures.
 The vortex is more coherent at lower $T_D$, yet the differences of the $\Gamma(\theta)$ profiles between $T_D=0.025$ and $T_D=0.1$ are very small.
 The reason is that the secondary detached vorticity deforms the primary vortex without significantly altering its net strength.
 Thus, circulation alone does not fully capture the underlying flow phenomenology.

-The present results can be directly compared with the experiments of \citet{naitoh1995vortex}, as $Re_\Gamma=1000$ corresponds approximately to their reported $Re=680$ once the $1.3$–$1.4\times$ conversion between piston-based and circulation-based Reynolds numbers is applied \citep{mckeown2020turbulence}.
+The present results can be directly compared with the experiments of \citet{naitoh1995vortex,adhikari2009msc}.
+Our simulations at $Re_\Gamma=1000$ correspond approximately to \cite{naitoh1995vortex}'s reported $Re=680$ once the $1.3$–$1.4\times$ conversion between piston-based and circulation-based Reynolds numbers is applied \citep{mckeown2020turbulence}.
 Unlike those experiments, however, the simulations here directly visualize vorticity rather than dye, allowing a more detailed interpretation of the underlying dynamics.
 From this perspective, the transition described by \citet{naitoh1995vortex} between ``laminar'' behavior for thin wires (small $\Pi_3\approx T_\sigma/2$) and ``turbulent'' behavior for thicker wires (large $\Pi_3$) in the range $\Pi_3\in[0.25,0.38]$ corresponds to the regime transition observed here between $T_D=0.05$ ($\Pi_3\approx0.25$) and $T_D=0.1$ ($\Pi_3\approx0.5$).
 Rather than the onset of turbulence, the simulations show that secondary structures can now detach from the primary vortex, significantly distorting its geometry, and this corresponds to the change of behaviour observed.
 Furthermore, as discussed in \S\ref{sec:res1}, this transition is controlled primarily by $T_D$ rather than $T_\sigma$ (or $\Pi_3$) as reported in the manuscript.

+When compared to \cite{adhikari2009msc}, more similarities arise: what this author denotes as the ``cut-and-reconnect'' regime can be understood here as a regime where the vorticity is able to transverse the wire on some planes.
+However, we do not observe the vorticity to be fully ``cut'' until $T_D=0.1$ where the ring is no longer able to reform on the other side of the interaction.
+Therefore, we choose the name ``wire''-regime for the interactions at low $T_D$ where the ring is never effectively cut.

-In addition, while the dye visualizations in the experiments showed an approximately elliptical ring after the interaction, the present vorticity fields reveal a different picture: the ring does not deform into a simple ellipse but instead carries a lobe of secondary vorticity generated by its interaction with the wire.
+In addition, the dye visualizations in \cite{naitoh1995vortex} showed an approximately elliptical ring after the interaction, but the experiments in \cite{adhikari2009msc} show a highly deformed vorticity field.
+The present results fields reveal an intermediate picture: the ring does not deform into a simple ellipse but instead carries a lobe of secondary vorticity generated by its interaction with the wire.
 At higher Reynolds numbers, as shown in figure~\ref{fig:crs-rcyls-re2000} and in the following section, these lobes can detach and be ejected as secondary rings, while the primary ring remains largely intact.